PaddlePaddle/docs/doc/fluid/beginners_guide/install/MacOSen.md

 	`Docker attach [Name of container]`

-	> Enter the boot container.
+	> Enter the started container.

 Now that you have successfully installed PaddlePaddle using Docker, you only need to run PaddlePaddle after entering the Docker container.
 For more Docker usage, please refer to [the official Docker documentation](https://docs.docker.com/).

-> Note: PaddlePaddle Docker image In order to reduce the size, `vim` is not installed by default.
+> Note: In order to reduce the size, `vim` is not installed in PaddlePaddle Docker image by default.
 You can edit the code in the container after executing `apt-get install -y vim` in the container.

 <br/><br/>